Connection lost

 Simple Definition

-Definition: Custodes libertatis angliae auctoritate parliamenti is a Latin term that refers to the guardians of the liberty of England by the authority of Parliament.
-This term was used during the period between the execution of Charles I in January 1649 and the proclamation of Oliver Cromwell as Lord Protector in December 1653.
-It was the style of all writs and judicial process issued during this time.
+Custodes libertatis angliae auctoritate parliamenti is a Latin phrase meaning "Guardians of the liberty of England by the authority of Parliament."
+This was the official style used on all writs and judicial processes issued in England during the historical period between the execution of King Charles I in January 1649 and the proclamation of Oliver Cromwell as Lord Protector in December 1653.